rgasper/dotfiles/claude/commands/explain.md

 ---

 please explain to me how the $ARGUMENTS works in this codebase. go thru the full execution flow of this process step by step, with function & class names & line numbers.
+This summary should be concise and formatted for readability.
+Try to get less than 1000 words, and less than 5 specific code examples.

 if the $ARGUMENTS are missing, or asking about a whole service in a monorepo, instead of explaining a specific feature, give an architecture level overview of the whole codebase.